Kareem-Ataam/terraform-aws-vpc-ec2-lb/README.md

 Finally, if you want to run the project you will need to write the **_`terraform.tfvars`_** file which contains the values needed for the used variables or you can pass them any way you like.

-I just want to give a note on a variable that you will need to pass for and it’s **_`user_data_file_paths`_** which is a list containing the paths of the scripts that will be run on the instances in order, in my case I am running three instances the first is in a public subnet and i want it to run Nginx docker container so I provided the path of the following script (nginx.sh):
+I just want to give a note on a variable that you will need to pass for and it’s **_`user_data_file_paths`_** which is a list containing the paths of the scripts that will be run on the instances in order, in my case I am running three instances the first is in a public subnet and i want it to run Nginx docker container so I provided the path of the following script (it's called nginx.sh):

 ```bash
 #!/bin/bash